 The lead and heavy metals in panels can cause significant health and environmental issues if they are leached into the soil.
 Other constituent materials of solar panels like silicon, arsenic, and copper are also potentially hazardous if exposed to the groundwater supply.

 Cadmium can be easily washed off solar modules and leach into the soil.
 This can be a major concern in the recovery of solar panels destroyed in natural disasters like hurricanes or rainstorms.
 The future of the environment largely depends on innovations that can replace crude disposal methods.
+Some of the industry’s most popular panels used for utility-scale installations, such as those manufactured by First Solar and Abound Solar, contain cadmium telluride (CdTe) and these solar panels, while having great conducting capability, provide hazardous waste challenges.

 Reuse of Solar Panels